Geek-Estate/horizon-landingpage/faq/index.md

 **Q: I notice I can email people directly from the app - can they also email me?**

 **A:** Any person that can see you in the app, can email you.
 If you don't want members of specific groups to have the ability to contact you, de-select those groups in your group visibility settings.
 Horizon Public is a public group anyone using Horizon can enable, all other groups are based upon membership in specific Facebook groups.
-Over time, we will build in-app messaging and put additional privacy controls in place.
+In-app messaging is on the way, and additional privacy controls are planned.

 ### Charities ###